gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy started to wonder if they had taken a wrong turn.
 The tralpa huffed and puffed but said nothing—at least, nothing loud enough for her to make out.
-The tiger stayed at Private Thokmay's side, dropping back or slipping in front of him when the path narrowed but always returning.
+The tiger dropped back or slipped in front of them when the path narrowed, weaving through the trees on silent feet.

-As they passed through a small clearing, she fell in step on Thokmay's other side and said, "I'm sorry about your coat.
+As they passed through a small clearing, she fell in step beside Thokmay and said,
+"I'm sorry about your sword.
 I can go look for it tomorrow if you want."

 The young soldier nodded.
 Despite the tralpa's spell,
 he still looked drawn with cold.
 "Thank you, honored.
 Here."
-He shrugged out of hers and held it out to her.
+He shrugged off her coat and held it out.

 "Oh no, it's all right, I'm—no, please, you need it more than I do."
 Which was only half-true—the wind had picked up